 Students at UW-Eau Claire pursue an English major by choosing among several emphases.
-Current choices include five standard majors (which must be taken in conjunction with a minor): creative writing, linguistics, literature, scientific and technical writing, and teaching.
+Current choices include five standard majors (which must be taken in conjunction with a minor): creative writing; linguistics; critical studies in literatures, cultures, and film; rhetorics of science, technology, and culture; and teaching.
 The teaching emphasis may also be taken as a comprehensive major (to which students do not need to add a minor field).

 All English major/minor programs are made up of courses in three areas: